Scandinavian Airlines: Hovercraft

 Between 1984 and 1994, SAS operated a hovercraft service between Malmö in Sweden and Copenhagen Airport in Denmark.
 Travellers could check in for their flights in Malmö and the hovercraft were operated as connecting flights.
 The service was operated using a handful of British Hovercraft Corporation AP1-88s, which took an average journey time of 45 minutes to traverse the 17 mi route across the Øresund; within its first year of operation, hovercraft reportedly carried roughly 100,000 passengers.
 Due to the level of demand experienced, SAS examined the prospects for introducing larger hovercraft, capable of carrying up to 200 passengers, for the service.
 However, in 1994, the hovercraft were replaced by catamarans.
 These vessels were in turn discontinued during 2000 due to the opening of the Öresund bridge, which provided a competing rail link between Malmö and Copenhagen airport.

 Wi‑Fi

 During May 2018, SAS launched a new high-speed Wi‑Fi internet access system supplied by Viasat.
 The new system was announced to enable passengers to stream movies on board.
 Prior to this, SAS offered Internet access on board on its long haul aircraft and a small number of Boeing 737s.
 Wi‑Fi internet access is free for Eurobonus Gold and Diamond members and those with Business Class tickets.
 Otherwise, it can be purchased with EuroBonus points or for a fee.

+In March 2026, SAS announced they will be introducing a new generation of onboard connectivity with Starlink, and in partnership with vendor 3.
+Introduction for SAS main fleet takes place during 2026 and this will expand the free Wi-Fi access offer to all Eurobonus members and 3 customers.